-At the end of June, the heads of government of the seven most important Western industrialised countries will meet for the G7 summit at “Schloss Elmau“.
+In June 2022, the heads of government of the seven most important Western industrialised countries met for the G7 summit at “Schloss Elmau“.
 The extraordinary five-star luxury resort is located, like the exclusive hideaway "Kranzbach", in a secluded high valley south of Garmisch-Partenkirchen.
 Markus Stein took a look around there

 Elmau, the G7 Summit Valley near Garmisch

 The summiteers take a break.
 The guy in the dark suit is sitting relaxed on a wooden bench.
 His back to the viewer, his arms casually spread.
 In front of him a lady in a strawberry-coloured jacket, gesturing, she seems to be explaining something important.
 Are they talking about a mountain tour, climbing?
 Only, why aren't they wearing outdoor clothes, where are the rope and rucksack?
 And why are they seen on a flower-strewn alpine meadow and not on one of the steep rocks towering in the background?

 The famous scene shows Barak Obama and Angela Merkel in the garden of "Schloss Elmau" Castle, summiters of a somewhat different kind.
 The photo went around the world, it became a symbol for the 41st G7 summit.

 Seven years later, the heads of government of the seven most important Western industrialised countries, the "Group of Seven", met again in the Elmau Valley.
 The quiet, lonely and well-guarded high valley, barely twenty kilometres by car from Garmisch-Partenkirchen, has proven itself as a summit valley.